Varied needs, varied responses

 Hospital Accompaniment for Survivors of Sexual Assault

-Doorways staff and volunteers are available 24-hour a day, 365-days a year to accompany survivors of sexual assault who wish to undertake a Sexual Assault Nurses Exam (SANE) for potential future criminal action.
+Doorways staff and volunteers are available 24 hours per day, 365 days per year to accompany survivors of sexual assault who wish to undertake a Sexual Assault Nurses Exam (SANE) for potential future criminal action.
 Trained in crisis counseling, staff and volunteers provide support, comfort and resources for survivors during this very difficult time.
 Find out more about hospital accompaniment.

 Located at the Arlington County Courthouse, Doorways’ bilingual Court Advocate assists survivors in navigating the complex legal system to obtain protections for themselves and their children.
 Doorways’ court advocacy services are available to any Arlington County resident who needs them.
 Find out more about our Court Advocacy Program.